AdamPflug/Knockout.Programmatic/ReadMe.md

 <div id="greeting">Hello <span></span>!</div>
 ```

-Then define our view model and bind the data in javascript.
+Then, we define our view model and data-bind in javascript.
 Note that we no longer need to call ```ko.applyBindings```.

 ```javascript
 var viewModel = {